-Brushing off loose crumbs
+- Brushing off loose crumbs.

-Wiping down the high chair to remove food particles
+- Wiping down the high chair to remove food particles.

-Sanitizing the tray/eating surface
+- Sanitizing the tray/eating surface.

 Weekly cleaning tasks include:

-Removing the chair and cleaning the seat below (if it’s a space-saving model)
+- Removing the chair and cleaning the seat below (if it’s a space-saving model).

 Monthly (deep clean) cleaning tasks include:

-Disassembling the high chair
+- Disassembling the high chair.

-Cleaning the cushions and straps
+- Cleaning the cushions and straps.

-Removing food from small crevices
+- Removing food from small crevices.

-Eliminating stuck-on food
+- Eliminating stuck-on food.

 1. Brush Off All Loose Crumbs (Every Use)

 To prevent food from being ground into the cushion and safety belt, remove all loose crumbs after every feeding.
-Either gather them in a napkin or dish cloth to dispose of in the garbage, or brush them to the floor and follow up with a quick sweep or vacuum.
+Either gather them in a napkin or dishcloth to dispose of in the garbage or brush them to the floor and follow up with a quick sweep or vacuum.

-After you’ve removed all large and loose food pieces, wipe the high chair down with a damp cloth using water only.
-Wipe all spaces that food can be trapped; doing this immediately after eating will prevent food from drying out and becoming a stubborn, stuck-on mess.
+After you’ve removed all large and loose food pieces, wipe the high chair down with a damp cloth using only water.
+Wipe all spaces where food can be trapped.
+Doing this immediately after eating prevents food from drying out and becoming a stubborn, stuck-on mess.

-Behind the cushion (if it’s loose-fitting)
+- Behind the cushion (if it’s loose-fitting).

-In the cushion crevices
+- In the cushion crevices.

-Underneath the tray
+- Underneath the tray.

-Sides of the high chair
+- Sides of the high chair.

-The release button
+- The release button.

 3. Disinfect The Eating Surface (Every Use)

-Spray with white vinegar; allow to sit for five minutes and then wipe with a damp cloth.
+- Spray with white vinegar; allow to sit for five minutes and then wipe with a damp cloth.

 - Spray with hydrogen peroxide; allow to sit for five minutes and then wipe with a damp cloth.

-Wipe with a disinfectant wipe — widely available in retail stores.
+- Wipe with a disinfectant wipe — widely available in retail stores.